1932 NFL season: Championship playoff

 There was a tie for first place in the standings at the end of the 1932 regular season: as tied games did not count until 1972, the Portsmouth Spartans record of 6–1–4 and the Bears record of 6–1–6 were taken to be six wins, one loss, giving both teams an .857 win percentage.

-Had pure win–loss differential or the current (post-1972) system of counting ties as half a win, half a loss been in place in 1932, the Packers' record of 10–3–1 (+7) would have won them a championship, ahead of the Spartans' 6–1–4 (+5) and the Bears' 6–1–6 (+5).
-However, it would not have been the fourth consecutive championship, but only the second (and third in four seasons), had the current rules also applied during previous seasons, as the New York Giants would have won the championship in 1930, instead of the Green Bay Packers.
+Had pure win–loss differential or the current (post-1972) system of counting ties as half a win, half a loss been in place in 1932, the Packers' record of 10–3–1 (+7) would have won them the championship, ahead of the Spartans' 6–1–4 (+5) and the Bears' 6–1–6 (+5).
+However, it would not have been the fourth consecutive championship, but the second consecutive title (and third in four seasons) because had the current rules also applied during previous seasons, the New York Giants would have won the NFL championship in 1930 instead of the Packers.

 Since both games between the Bears and Spartans had ended in ties, the NFL arranged for a playoff game to decide the NFL championship, the first ever game of its kind.

 Extremely cold weather forced the game to be moved from Wrigley Field to the indoor Chicago Stadium: as the makeshift football field in the stadium was only 80 yards long with undersized endzones, officials moved the goal posts to the goal line due to a lack of space to put them at the back of the end zone, as was standard in college and professional football.
 This change was favored by players and fans, and the goal posts were moved to the goal line as one of several rule changes the league made in 1933, with the rule lasting until 1973.

-The Bears won the playoff game 9–0, which was scoreless until the fourth quarter.
-Since the playoff game counted in the final standings, the Spartans finished the season in third place behind runners-up Green Bay.
+The Bears won the playoff game 9–0, which was scoreless until the fourth quarter: since the playoff game counted in the final standings, the Spartans finished the season in third place behind runners-up Green Bay.